michaeljohns2/CommunityTable/README.md

 __Barriers__ _What would annoy them as they use it?_ If the site is incomplete or hard to maneuver.

-__Quote__ _We’ll know we’ve done a good job when this persona tells us:_ "This website really helped bring awareness to the needs of Community Table TN and is something that the organization can use for future growth as well."
+__Quote__ _We’ll know we’ve done a good job when this persona tells us:_

+> This website really helped bring awareness to the needs of Community Table TN and is something that the organization can use for future growth as well.

 ### Ruby (Neighbor in Need)